Systemx-ai/Pilot-X/Overview.md

 ### Goal :rocket:

 The goal of System-X is not different from that of comma ai.
 System-X plans on shipping a cost effective self driving car kit, complete with the necessary hardware.
-Anybody who knows how to operate a soldering iron can get the kit up and running in your car and receive level 2 self driving functionality.
+Anybody who knows how to operate a soldering iron can get the kit up and running in your car and get level 2 self driving functionality.
 Just like the Tesla you will receive Over the Air Software updates on the kit(as on your smartphone) as successive versions are developed.
 Hands should be on the wheels at all times and the driver should be ready to take back manual control at any time.
 And of course, before shipping such a product we are going to make sure that it is in full compliance with the industry guidelines as per the rules set by the Govt of India.

 ### Safety :oncoming_automobile: